stormpath/stormpath-rails/README.md

 bundle install
 ```

-Run the generator to insert the config yaml file.
+Run the generator to insert the config yaml file and the neccessary controller module.

 ```sh
 rails generate stormpath:install
 ```

 ## Setup

+### Api Key Setup

 Create a Stormpath account if you haven't already, and be sure to set up the following environment variables: